TomOne/clean-html-userscript/README.md

 ## Browser support

 Modern browsers such as Chrome 55+ and Firefox 51+.
-Other browsers are untested.
+Other browsers may work too, but are untested.

 ## Development